MohammedAzzami/my-daily-journal/README.md

   - `partials`: Directory containing partial EJS templates (e.g., header.ejs, footer.ejs).
 - `public`: Directory containing static files (CSS, images, JS).
 - `package.json`: Project configuration and dependencies.

+## Posting a New Entry
+To post a new journal entry:

+1. Navigate to the /compose page by clicking on the "Compose" link in the navigation bar.
+2. Fill in the title and body of your journal entry.
+3. Click the "Publish" button to save your entry.
+4. You will be redirected to the home page where you can see your new entry listed.

 ## Deployed Application